top of page

 What should you do if your child is not receiving the provision set out in their EHCP?

 Failure to deliver the special educational provision in an EHC plan is a very serious matter.
 It may result in a child missing out on education altogether.
-If completing your LA's complaints process is not appropriate or would take too long, you may wish to consider judicial review instead.
+But an EHPC is only legally enforceable if it is written lawfully and specifies all of your child's needs and all of the provision they require.

 If your LA decides not to amend the EHC plan following the annual review, or if you still feel the provision in the plan is not specific enough, you can appeal to the SEND Tribunal.